 When it comes to security, we look at the encryption used, and the protocols and extra options offered by the two providers.

 - ExpressVPN has OpenVPN with UDP or TCP.
 In addition, it works with the IKEv2/IPSec, L2TP/IPSec, and Lightway protocols.
 However, the latter two protocols are not recommended for use.
 L2TP is less safe than OpenVPN and Lightway is still being tested.
 OpenVPN is very safe and consequently, this protocol is seen as the best choice.
 IKEv2 is a bit in between, so we recommend just using OpenVPN.

-- CyberGhost mostly offers the same protocols, with the exception of L2TP and swapping out Lightway for WireGuard.
+- CyberGhost mostly offers the same protocols, only swapping out Lightway for WireGuard.
 WireGuard is supposed to be the new great thing when it comes to VPN protocols, but it’s also still being tested.
 Lightway is based on WireGuard, so they’re probably not going to be very different when it comes to the level of encryption.

 - Both CyberGhost and ExpressVPN use 256-bit encryption: the highest security level by international standards.
 Both providers also have a kill switch, which in the unlikely event that your VPN connection is lost, the internet connection is automatically disconnected.
 CyberGhost also has a number of features as part of the application that allow you to block malicious websites, online tracking, and unsafe sites.
 ExpressVPN does not have these features.

 - For each of your subscriptions, CyberGhost shows on its accounts page on which devices you have installed the VPN.
 This allows you to determine on which devices the VPN is active.
 Regrettably, this is not a positive feature when it comes to security.